Skip To Main Content

 CPAs hold many executive positions, including:

-CEO or President
+CEO or president

 A CPA background and experience is highly respected, and many CEOs and presidents come up from the accounting and finance department.